 The second phase of treatment is what most parents are familiar with for orthodontic treatments.
 Braces are installed on the teeth to improve position and orientation in the mouth.
 Without the first phase of treatment, this phase may be more complex.

 If you are interested in two-phase treatment and other orthodontic services in Atlanta, Marietta, and the surrounding areas of Georgia, we invite you to learn more about Wright Orthodontics.
-Contact us today to schedule a free initial consultation with Dr. Wright.
+Contact us today to schedule a free initial consultation with Dr. Marc S. Wright.